tommiahonen/ais-simulator/README.md

 # High-level overview of simulator interacting with UVMS application

-This diagram is meant mainly to describe the AIS-server simulator, although it also contains an overly simplified model of the UVMS application (in the upper right-hand corner of the diagram).
+This diagram is meant mainly to describe the operation of the AIS-server simulator.
+However it also contains an overly simplified model of the UVMS application (in the upper right-hand corner of the diagram).

 The UVMS application is part of the diagram only in order to show the way in which it interacts with the AIS-server simulator when both are running.